Peergos/book/src/architecture/writer.md

 // This is the root of a champ containing publicly shared files and folders (a lookup from path to capability) Optional<Multihash> publicData;

-// The public boxing key to encrypt follow requests to Optional<PublicKeyHash> followRequestReceiver;
+// The public encryption key to encrypt follow requests to Optional<PublicKeyHash> followRequestReceiver;

 // Any keys directly owned by the controller, that aren't named Set<PublicKeyHash> ownedKeys;

-// Any keys directly owned by the controller that have specific labels Map<String, PublicKeyHash> namedOwnedKeys;
+// Any keys directly owned by the controller that have specific labels

-// Encrypted entry points to our and our friends file systems (present on owner keys) Optional<UserStaticData> staticData;
+// only used for the PKI
+Map<String, PublicKeyHash> namedOwnedKeys;

 // This is the root of a champ containing the controller's filesystem (present on writer keys) Optional<Multihash> tree;